Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 but it *does* contain an example interpreter that we can use to explore the high-level functionality.

-Okay, so we know we can build it from the command-line without much hassle, now we need to make sure our `tinyvm` crate can build everything programmatically.
+So we know we can build it from the command-line without much hassle, now we need to make sure our `tinyvm` crate can build everything programmatically.

 This is where build scripts come in.
 Our strategy will be for the Rust crate to